 - What are the most important business goals for the next five years and how do you expect my team to contribute towards them?

-- Are you expecting to launch any new products in the near future and if so, how will my team contribute to them?
+- Are you expecting to launch any new products or services in the near future and if so, how will my team contribute to them?

 Their Personal Experience

 You will no doubt want to assess whether you might achieve your career goals with this employer.
-However, it is wise to avoid questions surrounding specific career paths in an interview.
-Mentioning a particular job title could rule you out as a contender if it does not align with what the company has in mind.
+However, it is wise to avoid quizzing hiring managers about a specific career trajectory.
+Mentioning a particular job title that you hope to have in future could rule you out as a contender if it does not align with their plans.

-However, a different way of assessing your career advancement potential is to ask the interviewers about their most significant achievements while working with the company.
-These kinds of questions show an interest in your career development potential while keeping your options open.
+However, a different way of assessing your career advancement potential is to ask the panel about their most significant achievements while working with the company.
+This shows an interest in your career development potential while keeping your options open.

 - What do you enjoy most about working for this company?